SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Transparent video

 This post on using video with a transparent background will probably not age well.
-At least I hope that is the case!
-Ideally, in the future, you can use a single .webm video file and it will work everywhere.
+At least, I hope that is the case!
+Ideally, in the future, you can use a single .webm video file with an alpha channel and it will work everywhere.

-But, as I write this post in January 2022, after a full day of research and trying different approaches, I’ve got a <video> tag that will play a video with a transparent background across a wide variety of browsers.
+But, as I write this post in January 2022, and have updated in 2024, after much research and trying different approaches, I have a <video> tag that will play a video with a transparent background across a wide variety of browsers.

 • Chrome